TylerTemp/SaintsField/README.md

 *   `bool buttonLabelIsCallback = false`

-    a callback or propery name for button label, same as `RichLabel`
+    a callback or property name for button's label, same as `RichLabel`

 *   `string groupBy = ""`